ChevyRay/chevyray.dev/content/blog/2024-08-09-shipping-175-pixel-fonts/index.md

 and the nature of traditional typeface design.
 So while I was working on these fonts, I spent a lot of time studying and learning as much as I could about the craft.

-A book that helped me a lot, and I think is great for beginners, is the book [Design School: Type](https://www.richardpoulin.net/books/design-school-type) by Richard Poulin.
+A book that helped me a lot was
+[Design School: Type](https://www.richardpoulin.net/books/design-school-type) by Richard Poulin.

 ![Cover and preview pages of "Design School: Type" by Richard Poulin](type_book.webp)